The Steinbright Career Development Center

 Steinbright may place a hold on a student’s account in cases where there is a failure to follow policy or procedures.
 This hold is called a career block and will prevent further use of the online system for co-op.
 It is the student’s responsibility to contact his/her coordinator and to take the appropriate steps to have the hold resolved in a timely manner.

-If a student’s record reflects a hold from any other source (financial, health and immunization, academic, student conduct, or athletic), utilization of the SCDConline system will be prohibited.
-These holds must be resolved with the proper organization/department before access of the system can be restored.
+If a student’s record reflects an unresolved hold from any other source (financial, health and immunization, academic, student conduct, or athletic), utilization of the SCDConline system will be prohibited.
+These holds must be resolved with the proper organization/department before access to the system can be restored.
+Unresolved holds may also impact student's ability to successfully complete the co-op experience.

 Transfer students must agree to complete the minimum co-op requirements of the major into which they are transferring.
 All students entering Drexel University as transfers will be required to have a plan of study prepared by their academic advisor outlining the classes and co-ops required for degree completion.
 Once matriculated into a co-op major, all co-op rules and policies apply.

-Students who have disabilities may wish to speak with the Office of Disability Services (ODS) prior to or during their co-op experience in order to discuss any reasonable accommodations which may be necessary.
-ODS can also advise students on appropriate ways to disclose a disability on the job, should they choose to do so.
+Students who have disabilities may wish to speak with the Office of Disability Resources (ODR) prior to or during their co-op experience in order to discuss any reasonable accommodations which may be necessary.
+ODR can also advise students on appropriate ways to disclose a disability on the job, should they choose to do so.

-The mission of the ODS is to advocate for people with disabilities and to provide equal opportunities and equal access to education, employment, programs and activities at Drexel.
-ODS collaborates with and empowers individuals who have documented disabilities by working together proactively to determine reasonable and appropriate accommodative measures.
-In efforts to ensure compliance with current legislation and eliminate attitudinal barriers against people with disabilities, ODS also provides guidance and education to the campus community.
+The mission of the ODR is to advocate for people with disabilities and to provide equal opportunities and equal access to education, employment, programs and activities at Drexel.
+ODR collaborates with and empowers individuals who have documented disabilities by working together proactively to determine reasonable and appropriate accommodative measures.
+In efforts to ensure compliance with current legislation and eliminate attitudinal barriers against people with disabilities, ODR also provides guidance and education to the campus community.

 N. International Students